Health & Wellness Center

 - A renovated gymnasium and a new auxiliary gymnasium;

 - Expanded weight room and cardio room options;

 - An additional coffee shop;

 - Additional study spaces;

 - Enhanced variety of physical education course options; and

 - The ability to expand study activities, recreational sports programs, intramurals, and club sports programs.

 In 2015, the ASB Student Senate formed a sub-committee taskforce to research student needs in a comprehensive health and wellness space.
 This taskforce conducted multiple campus visits to compile a master list of potential opportunities in such spaces, and areas that the current facility does not currently allow for.

 The ASB Student Senate conducted a student survey in 2016 to evaluate the priorities of student needs and wants.
 Survey data was compiled and reviewed to finalize the top priorities for the space.
 The Senate worked collaboratively with a design committee to draft the floor plan options and establish the concept that would be voted on, with an estimated construction completion date in Summer 2020.

-The Student Senate is excited to announce the results of our campus-wide Health and Wellness Center vote.
-After a week of online polling, April 24-28, 2017, SPSCC students voted to pass the Health and Wellness Center initiative with a 64 percent approval rating, including 583 votes in favor and 335 votes in opposition.
+Students were encouraged to vote on the referendum to assess a student fee that will allow for the facility to be expanded and enhanced for student use.
+After a week of online polling, April 24-28, 2017, the Senate announced that students voted to pass the Health and Wellness Center initiative with a 64 percent approval rating, including 583 votes in favor and 335 votes in opposition.
 At least 10 percent of students were required to participate to validate the election, and nearly a quarter of students did so, according to ASB President Jess Wilkins.